marcel-dempers/docker-development-youtube-series/python/introduction/part-2.files/README.md

 f.close()
 ```

-Now we know the file does not exist, lets create it!
+Now we know the file does not exist, let's create it!

 ```
 customers = getCustomers()